 WARNING: This story contains graphic content related to violence and abuse, and may be disturbing to some readers.

-“Every day I got strapped down and got these electrodes into my head and for a good year, I had the shock treatment,” Melven Jones, who spent two years at the hospital when he was six years old, told CHEK News earlier this year.
+“Every day I got strapped down and got these electrodes into my head and for a good year I had the shock treatment,” Jones said.

-“Seeing these girls getting raped, having children, it’s very very hard,” recalled an emotional Jones back in June.
+“Seeing these girls getting raped, having children, it’s very very hard,” recalls an emotional Jones.

 Anyone experiencing pain or distress as a result of their residential school experience can call the 24/7 National Indian Residential School Crisis Line at 1-866 925-4419.

 This is part three of a four-part series taking a closer look at the history of residential schools on Vancouver Island.